gpratte/texastoc-v2/README.md

 * create season only requires the start date (the other values are read from config database)

 # Run tests
-For all test set the following environment variable:
+For cucumber tests set the following environment variable:
 * spring.profiles.active=test

 # Run Server with H2 database